Yakuza 2: Marketing

 In order to make realistic recreations of Tokyo's Kabukicho and Osaka's Dōtonbori, Sega made 17 tie-in with famous Japanese companies.
 As a result, some places found in the game, such as the Don Quijote discount store, the Club Sega game centers and the Matsuya (松屋) restaurants (replacing its unlicensed version called Akagyu) are modeled after the real life buildings.
 The Tōkaidō Shinkansen high-speed train is also featured in the game.

 In order to support the game's expensive production, Sega used product placement strategy and introduced ads within the game.
 This includes the Japanese coffee brand Boss Coffee, numerous brands of alcohol appearing in the game's bars and pubs including Suntory Whiskey, Jack Daniel's Bourbon or Carlsberg Beer.

 Famous real life arcades are included in the game.
 Sega's UFO Catcher crane game machine is included as a minigame, and arcade cabinets of Virtua Fighter 4 can be seen in the Club Sega game centers.

 Reception

-Yakuza 2 was the 98th best-selling game in Japan in 2008 selling 136,809 copies that year, while it was the third best-selling PlayStation 2 game in its release year, 2006, reaching lifetime sales of around 830,000 in Japan.
-40,000 copies were sold in North America.

 Famitsu gave the game a score of 38 out of 40.
 IGN gave Yakuza 2 a score of 8.5 out of 10, and GameFan gave the game a score of Very Good, as well as their 'Best PlayStation 2 Game' award for 2008.
-Eurogamer rated the game 8 out of 10.
+Eurogamer rated the game eight out of ten.

+Sales

+In the week of its release in Japan, Yakuza 2 sold 281,836 copies.
+As of December 31, 2006, it sold 550,000 copies.
+It was the 98th best-selling game in Japan in 2008 selling 136,809 copies that year, while it was the third best-selling PlayStation 2 game in its release year, 2006, reaching lifetime sales of 827,978 in Japan.
+Only 40,000 copies were sold in North America.